ani3646/MyPortfolio/README.md

-# 🌐 Sarthak Singh - Portfolio Website
+# 🌐 Ankit Dixit - Portfolio Website

 Welcome to my personal developer portfolio!
 This website showcases my projects, skills, story, and ways to get in touch.
 Built with **React**, it is fully responsive, theme-switchable (light/dark), and SPA-powered using `react-router-dom`.